devicedrivendev/apitest/README.md

 Application should fetch the users and posts from above mentioned apis daily and save it to database.

+Hint: You can make of use existing code found in AppService.java, Also complete getData method in HttpApi.java.
+You may need to create required entity classes or Spring Data JPA Repositories.

 ### 2. Users API
-This Api should list all users
+This Api should list all users.

+Hint: Create required controller methods and service methods.

 URL: http://localhost:8080/users
 Sample Response:
 ~~~~